-Travelling abroad or across the UK with your uni friends can be the perfect way to celebrate after a year of studying.
+Travelling overseas or across the UK with your uni friends can be the perfect way to celebrate after a year of studying.
 So to help, here are some tips for planning the ultimate student holiday.

-Create a budget
+Plan a budget

 You don’t want to blow all your money in the first few days of being away or spend everything you have and leave yourself short for when you come back.
-Take some time to sit down and create a realistic budget which will last the length of your holiday.
+Take some time to sit down and create a realistic budget that will last the length of your holiday.
 Don’t forget to take into account any expenses you’ll have when you get home.

 Arrange your travel early

 Shop around for your accommodation as well.
-Don’t just look for hotels directly on the beach or in the heart of the city as you may find a great deal just a short walk or bus ride away.
+Don’t just look for hotels directly on the beach or in the heart of the city.
+With a bit of research, you may find a great deal just a short walk or bus ride away.

-Sort out travel insurance
+Buy travel insurance

-It may seem an added expense, but travel insurance can cover you if something doesn’t go to plan – like your luggage is lost, flight is cancelled or you need to visit a local hospital.
+It may seem an added expense, but travel insurance can cover you if something doesn’t go to plan.
+This could include things like your luggage getting lost, flights being cancelled or a visit to a local hospital.

-Work out how much you need for your trip away and get to grips with how to save for it.
+Work out how much you need for your trip and get to grips with how to save for it.
 You could also get a quote for your travel insurance so you can factor it in to your holiday costs.

 This article provides general information and does not take into account the financial situation of the reader.
 For this reason it must not be relied on as financial advice.
 All accounts are subject to terms and conditions.